 Blockchain is a software application that tracks data by storing it in blocks that are then chained together chronologically.
 Think of a blockchain as a running receipt of transactions or data that are validated and stored and can be viewed later.
 Blockchain technology can underlie many different applications, such as cryptocurrency, smart contracts, tracking information and almost any other digital process that could require observation.

 Due to this process of validation and the cryptography it uses, blockchain is very secure, creating a record that is almost irreversible.
+This level of security helped cryptocurrency become an asset that people can buy and sell.

 How is a blockchain different from a normal database?